Community Projects at Tau | Tau Foundation and Tree Fund South Africa

 The Tau Tree Fund

 The Tau Tree Fund is aimed at giving our guests an opportunity to contribute back to the environment.
-With trees now days being a precious, renewable, natural resource it has become of growing importance to plant more indigenous trees.
+With trees nowadays being a precious, renewable, natural resource it has become of growing importance to plant more indigenous trees.
 Especially the more endangered species, trees such as the Maroela (Sclerocarya birrea subsp. caffra).
 We have also managed to acquire eight Bushveld Red Balloon trees (Erythrophysa traansvaalensis).
 These trees are extremely rare and less than 50 of them are known of in the greater Madikwe area.
 So far we have planted over 50 trees in and around the Tau Lodge area.

 With the ever-growing pressure that is put on the environment by man, and domestic and wild animals, it is essential that we start making a concerted effort to conserve our natural surroundings.
 The Tau Tree Fund was started to allow visitors to the Tau Game Lodge the opportunity to plant protected tree species and to learn a little about the trees that they are planting.